Skip to content

 The fix length is as important as the rate.
 Trade-offs:

 2-year fix: Lowest typical rate but most frequent remortgaging (fees, hassle, rate exposure).
-Best when expecting rates to fall.
+Suits borrowers who expect rates to fall.

 5-year fix: Middle ground; most popular choice.
 Rate typically 0.1-0.3% above 2-year but locks certainty for longer.
-Usually best default.
+A common middle-ground choice for borrowers in stable circumstances.

-10-year fix: Rate premium of 0.3-0.7% above 5-year but maximum stability.
-Best when expecting rates to rise or wanting to eliminate rate uncertainty.
-Exit flexibility is limited — early exit charges often severe.
+10-year fix: Rate premium of roughly 0.3-0.7% above 5-year but maximum stability.
+Suits borrowers who expect rates to rise or who place a high value on rate certainty.
+Exit flexibility is limited — early exit charges are often severe.

 For most homeowners with stable circumstances, 5-year fix balances cost and certainty.
 The 2-year fix can outperform in specific rate environments but adds remortgaging hassle.
-The 10-year fix is rarely optimal but appeals to those who place high value on certainty.
+The 10-year fix is rarely the lowest-cost choice but appeals to those who place a high value on certainty.

 Switch lender or stay with current?

 Staying with current lender is typically simpler (no full application process, often just a rate-switch form) but may not get the best rate.
 Switching lender involves a full application including credit check and valuation, but can secure better rates.
-Rule of thumb: if the best external rate is 0.2%+ below your lender's retention offer, switching is usually worthwhile despite the admin.
-If the gap is smaller, staying is usually right.
-Mortgage brokers can check both simultaneously — worth using for significant mortgages.
+As a rough guide, when the lowest external rate is around 0.2 percentage points or more below the lender's retention offer, switching often becomes worthwhile despite the admin; when the gap is smaller, many borrowers stay put.
+Mortgage brokers can check both at once.

 The loan-to-value tier effect

 Your LTV at remortgage determines available rates, and LTV has likely improved since your last remortgage (both through paying down principal and through property appreciation).
-Moving from 85% LTV to 75% LTV unlocks rates typically 0.3-0.7% better.
-From 75% to 60% LTV, another 0.1-0.3% improvement.
+Moving from 85% LTV to 75% LTV unlocks rates typically 0.3-0.7% better; from 75% to 60% LTV, often another 0.1-0.3%.
+These ranges vary by lender, product, and local market.
 Check your current LTV before remortgaging — you might qualify for better rate tiers than your last deal provided.

 Remortgaging when circumstances have changed

 Negative changes since last mortgage (income drop, job change, new debt) can cost approval.
 Positive changes (income rise, debts cleared, additional deposit available through house value gain) can secure better rates.
-Borrowers who've paid down debt, increased savings, or had income rise meaningfully since last remortgage should specifically ask about "enhanced multiplier" or "professional" rates that weren't available before.
-These aren't automatically offered; they're available when asked.
+Borrowers who've paid down debt, increased savings, or had income rise meaningfully since last remortgage may find that "enhanced multiplier" or "professional" rates become available — these are often offered on request rather than automatically.

 When early exit applies

-Generally, paying early exit charges is a bad bet — they're specifically designed to make early exit uneconomic.
+Generally, paying an early exit charge works against the borrower, because the charge usually outweighs what switching early would save.
 But there are narrow cases where it works: rate drops dramatically between your fixing and current environment (the gap between your rate and new deals exceeds the ERC over the fixed period remaining), circumstances changed making your current product unsuitable (moving, separation, substantial windfall), or you're selling the property anyway.
-Run the numbers carefully — the ERC amount multiplied across the remaining fixed period often dominates, meaning early exit is rarely worthwhile.
+The ERC amount multiplied across the remaining fixed period often exceeds the rate-gap saving, so early exit is rarely the lower-cost outcome.

 What this calculator shows

 The tool compares your current mortgage payment with a proposed remortgage deal, factoring in rate, fees, and deal length.
 It doesn't automatically model the post-fixed-period situation (SVR or next remortgage), early repayment charges, or specific lender approval criteria.
-Use the output as the comparison baseline; add the other factors for a complete decision.
+The output is the comparison baseline; the other factors complete the decision.

 Inputs